 Ekotox Centers are providing consultancy services and customers support in the area of EU chemicals legislation – REACH Registration, Only Representative, REACH Authorisation, REACH/CLP Screening, Safety Data Sheets, Legal Compliance Services.

-We offer preparation of all documents required for registration of a biocidal product and place on the market:
+We offer support and preparation of all documents.
+Required for registration / authorisation of a biocidal product for placing on the market in EU member states.

 - Material Safety Data Sheet (MSDS)

 - Text part of the label

 - Instructions for use, if not stated on the label

 Application types Article 95: List of active substances and suppliersTechnical equivalenceIn situ generated active substancesTreated articlesRegistration/notification of biocidal products under transitional provisions

 Regulation of Biocidal Products for Safety and Sustainability in the European Union

 Biocides can be used by professionals and members of the public in a wide spectrum.
 Of use areas that are classified into product-types.
 To make sure the use of biocidal products do not have unacceptable risks for people.
 Non-target animals and the environment.
 However, regulatory authorities control their marketing, sale, and usage to minimize any potential risks.

 The Biocidal Products Regulation (BPR, Regulation (EU) 528/2012) addresses the marketing and use of biocidal products.
 These products play a crucial role in safeguarding against pests or bacteria and contain active substances that provide benefits to humans, animals, and materials.
 Consequently, the purpose of this regulation is to effectively enhance the EU biocidal products market.
 It guarantees robust protection for both humans and the environment.